CurtisFenner/curtisfenner.github.io/bismuth.note/index.md

 }
 ```

-Effect actions are always invoked using a bang:
+Effect actions are always invoked using a bang.

 ```
 log "Hello" !